-2. To improve the quality of life of local people by providing a safe, clean, attractive place to live and work and encouraging people to be engaged in developing strong communities that promotes health and wellbeing Progress made Keep the streets and parks clean and attractive for Enviro-crime complaints - 760 reports dealt with in the quarter, 711 within the time frame.
-93.5% everyone to enjoy 10 Educational campaigns to raise awareness of the effects of fly tipping have been carried out to date.
-1503 Land Audit Management System (LAMS) inspections were carried out in the period - Streets Cleansing achieving 98% Grade B or better: Grounds Maintenance achieving 95% Grade B or better.
-Contamination campaigns still being promoted to ensure good quality recycling and on average over the 12 month period, 51.62% of household waste is sent for reuse, recycling and composting.
-106.58 KGS of residual household waste has been collected per household.
-Invest £2.5 million in Victoria Park Work is continuing in relation to Victoria Park Encourage volunteering to assist with the health and wellbeing of our communities Voluntary sector provided with in excess of £128K financial support via Service Level Agreements Community Awards was very successful with over 50 organisations entering Stafford in the World event held last May was the largest event held so far and was very successful
+2. To improve the quality of life of local people by providing a safe, clean, attractive place to live and work and encouraging people to be engaged in developing strong communities that promotes health and wellbeing Progress made Keep the streets and parks clean and attractive for Enviro-crime complaints - 99% of enviro crime complaints dealt with promptly. everyone to enjoy dealt with promptly 99.4% of people think the town centres are clean and tidy 54.9% of household waste is sent for reuse, recycling and composting.
+105.09 KGS of residual household waste has been collected per household.
+Invest £2.5 million in Victoria Park Work is continuing in relation to Victoria Park Encourage volunteering to assist with the health and wellbeing of our communities Voluntary sector provided with in excess of £128K financial support via Service Level Agreements Community Awards and Stafford in the World events held were very successful The Stepping Stones Project has supported volunteers to plan and start a new walking group as well as establishing links with the GP surgery to identify lonely people to attend activities.
+The Walking for Health group has trained 10 new volunteer Walk Leaders to support this.
+An evaluation of the project has been conducted.
+In light of central government guidance in relation to COVID-19 and social distancing measures, Stepping Stones will only continue at a time that is safe to do so.
+A further development of the Community Connector programme has been scoped and a Cabinet report is scheduled, pending normal decision making processes being resumed.